-The same calculation can be done by using excel simple formulas.
-Now we will see how to solve these problems in excel worksheet.
+We can do the same calculation by using simple Excel formulas.
+Now, we will see how to solve these problems in an Excel worksheet.

-Below is the revenue on year basis from past 10 years.
+Below is the revenue every year for the past 10 years.

-So, from this data, we need to find what the year on year percentage change in revenue is.
-Copy the above data to a worksheet.
+So, from this data, we need to find the year on the year percentage change in revenue.
+Then, copy the above data to a worksheet.

 Copy and paste the formula to the remaining cells to see the year on percent change.

-Apply below formatting to see the negative percentage in red color.
+Apply the below formatting to see the negative percentage in red color.

 We get the following result.

-This is one way of finding percentage change year on year.
-Another way of finding the percentage change is between base year (first year) and the remaining year.
+It is one way of finding percentage change year on year.
+Another way of finding the percentage change is between the base year (first year) and the remaining year.

-For this, our formula Old Value remains the same for all the years.
-In this data Old Value is the year 2008.
+For this, our formula’s old value remains the same for years.
+In this data, the old value is the year 2008.

-So from the first year to last year revenue has been decreased by 20.98%.
-Only year revenue was increased is in the year 2016 by 10.08% which is highest.
+So, from the first to last year, revenue has decreased by 20.98%.
+But, on the other hand, the revenue increased only in 2016 by 10.08%, which is the highest.

-Assume you are working as HR and you have received a salary increment percentage after appraisal.
-You have a current salary and also you are provided with what the percentage hike is given.
-Using this you need to calculate a new salary.
+Assume you are working in HR.
+You have received a salary increment percentage after appraisal.
+You have a current salary, and also, you are provided with what percentage hike is given.
+Using this, you need to calculate a new salary.

-This is a slightly different scenario from what we have seen in the above example.
-Here we need to increase the number by a certain percentage as given.
+This example is slightly different from what we have seen in the above example.
+Here, we need to increase the number by a certain percentage.